-Easy meals are definitely on my mind as spring morphs to summer.
-I don’t want to spend endless hours in the kitchen, so I tend to batch cook a few key ingredients like rotisserie chicken, roasted vegetables, and simple desserts and baked goods (muffins and quick breads).
+Easy meals are definitely on my mind as summer moves to August which is typically hot.
+I don’t want to spend endless hours in the kitchen, so I batch cook a few key ingredients like rotisserie chicken on the grill, roasted vegetables, simple desserts and baked goods (muffins and quick breads).
+If I do bake, it's usually very early in the morning before it gets too hot.
 Salads make up many of our summer suppers; I can always manage to make a salad out of what’s in the fridge or in the garden.

 But, this is a blog about summertime treats.
 Whether you have a favorite ice cream, fruit dessert or cake, treats are highly anticipated by family and friends who gather together.

 Here are some of my favorite and easy summertime treats.

 From The Flavor Equation Cookbook (full recipe there).

 This recipe is for ice cream, but you don't have to have an ice cream maker to make popsicles.
 I adapted it.

 1 cup buttermilk, 3 Omani limes (dried Persian limes), 1/2 cup sugar, 2 oz cream cheese, 2T fresh lime juice and ~ 14 oz fresh blueberries.

 Follow the recipe for infusing the limes into the buttermilk and blending in the sugar and cream cheese.

 Puree the blueberries and run through a sieve before blending them into the mix.

 Pour into into a popsicle or ice pop maker mold.
 Freeze until firm.